American Scouting overseas: Canada

 One of the last BSA Direct Service units, Troop 511, was established in 2008 and is chartered to the Western Chapter of the American Chamber of Commerce in Canada in Calgary, Alberta.
 It and all other former Direct Service units in North and South America are currently part of the National Capitol Area Council, headquartered in Bethesda, Maryland.

 Far East Council

 The Far East Council, headquartered in Okinawa, Japan, was created in 1953 to make the Scouting program available to United States citizens and their dependents living in several nations in the western Pacific.

 Administration

 Far East Council is organized similarly to other BSA local Councils and follows the Status of Forces Agreements with their host nations and the U.S. military.
 Far East Council is a part of the Gateway Region, Scouting America (Boy Scouts of America).

 Organization

 Far East Council members are the children of international businessmen and women, the American expat community, diplomatic corps officials, and U.S. military personnel.
-Far East Council has four districts that serve Cub Scout packs, Scouts BSA troops, and Venturing crews in five countries.
+Far East Council has three districts that serve Cub Scout packs, Scouts BSA troops, and Venturing crews in forty countries.

 Each district has the following countries and units registered through Far East Council: